SPIDER & SPIDER CONTROL

 MOST FEARED:

 They tend to stay in areas that are not disturbed much, storage boxes, closets, drawers.
 They are hunting spiders and like to hunt at night, and most bites are a defensive action to them.
-It is said that most of their fangs are not strong enough to puncture human skin alone.
-Needing a slap or weight of clothing to penetrate.
+It is said that most of their fangs, are not strong enough to puncture human skin alone.
+Needing a slap or weight of clothing or shoe to penetrate.
 Children and the elderly are more susceptible to these bites, no bets on the bigger ones.

 Glue boards are very useful in monitoring brown recluse spiders.
 If you have a spider problem, give us a call.